CrunchyData/postgres-operator/docs/content/Upgrade/manual/upgrade4.md

 ##### Step 4

-Save a copy of your current inventory file with a new name (such as `inventory.backup)` and checkout the latest 4.4.0-beta.2 tag of the Postgres Operator.
+Save a copy of your current inventory file with a new name (such as `inventory.backup)` and checkout the latest {{< param operatorVersion >}} tag of the Postgres Operator.

 ##### Step 5